 We did start to seem some minimal sheath fuss after 80 pitches, but it was still handling well and didn't take on as much dirt as other ropes.

-This rope held up really well during our testing.
+This rope held up very well during our testing.
 It still looked virtually brand new after 40 pitches, so we put 40 more on it and were still pleased with the result.
 We did start to see some sheath abrasion at that time, but it was holding up better and was less dirty than the Petzl Arial.
-It also has a 42% sheath proportion, which was one of the highest in this review.
+It also has a 42% sheath proportion, which is one of the highest in this review.
 The contribution from sheath proportion is relatively simple to understand; more mass in the sheath means more material to resist abrasion.
 In our opinion, under normal use the majority of ropes are retired from damage to exterior sheath rather than damage to the core, so the amount of sheath is important.
-As a final note, we also liked how the ends were finished, and didn't have any issues with them splitting open.
+As a final note, we also liked how the ends were finished and didn't have any issues with them splitting open.

 This rope forgoes the standard plastic end caps, but the ends are well-sealed and didn't splay open on us.

 The Mammut Infinity is a great choice for a variety of uses and climbing styles.
-It's lightweight, so if you're heading out on a long multi-pitch climb it won't weigh you down.
+It's lightweight, so if you're heading out on a long multi-pitch climb, it won't weigh you down.
 It also has a dry core and sheath treatment, making it a great option for ice climbers as well.
 It's one of the few ropes that we tested that's available in a bi-pattern weave, which, while it does help drive up the price of the line, also makes finding the middle of your rope much easier.
-If you're new to climbing though, and/or top roping a lot, you might be better off with a thicker rope, like the Black Diamond 9.9mm.
+If you're new to climbing though, or top roping a lot, you might be better off with a thicker rope, like the Black Diamond 9.9mm.
 If you're looking for a thicker rope for projecting, check out the 9.8mm Sterling Evolution Velocity, our Top Pick for a Workhorse Rope.

 Glenda Huxter sport clipping the Infinity.
 This rope is a great all-around rope that's equally suited to short sporty lines and long trad routes.

 The Mammut Infinity gave a solid performance in every category that we ranked it in.
-While it wasn't the highest scorer in every individual category, its overall score ended up higher than any other model's.
+While it isn't the highest scorer in every individual category, its overall score ended up higher than any other model's.
 There are many other ropes out there that might surpass the Infinity for one particular application or another, but none of them can match the consistent benefits across a range of disciplines.
-All of our testers agreed that if you can only have one rope, you can't do any better than this one.
+All of our testers agree that if you can only have one rope, you can't do any better than this one.